Gabisonfire/deckster/docs/config.md

 - `label`
   - `@hide`: Will hide the label.
 - `toggle_state`: This is used ny Deckster to keep the state of `toggle` type buttons.
 It is kept inside the configuration to allow users to manually change it if needed.
+- `padding`: When a label is shown, the bottom padding is automatically set to 20.